 Getting There:

 There are actually two ways to reach Apulit Island which is beautifully and strategically secluded in Taytay Bay.
-Via thepuertoprincesaairport ITI plane which is very expensive or go for a long road trip via Puerto Princesa.
+Via the ITI plane which is very expensive or go for a long road trip via Puerto Princesa.

 Via Puerto Princesa: Philippine Airlines, Cebu Pacific, Air Philippines, Zest Air and Air Asia have daily flights to